Choose the health content that’s right for you, and get it delivered right in your inbox.

 Some say the second cancer diagnosis is more devastating than the first.
 It’s understandable to feel angry, frustrated, sad and uncertain when cancer in yourself or a loved one has recurred.

 A cancer recurrence happens when some cells from your cancer remained, despite treatment to remove them.
 These cells could be in the same place where your cancer first originated, or they could be in another part of your body.

-“When a patient’s cancer goes into remission, it’s a victory for all of us,” said Dr. Hanna.
+“When a patient’s cancer goes into remission, it’s a victory for all of us,” said Dr. George.
 “But then we begin looking at their health through a different lens, watching for potential signs of recurrence.”

 Recurrence is divided into three categories: